Quantum metasurfaces as probes of vacuum particle content: Noise and imperfections

-\textit{Noise and imperfections.} Two main sources of imperfections are thermal motion of the atomic array, and imperfect reflectivity.
-Regarding the former, assuming an atomic array that has a collective motional DoF cooled to the quantum ground state, the magnitude of thermal motion of the array will be on the order of its zero-point motion \cite{optoarray}.
-For atoms in a trap frequency on the order of $10 \; \mathrm{MHz}$, this motion is on the order of $10^{-8}\;\mathrm{m}$, much smaller than length of the fundamental mode of a $400 \; \mathrm{THz}$ optical cavity.
-For the latter, we utilise a toy model in Appendix \ref{app:E} to compute the particle content produced by a smoothly switched reflective mirror that divides a Dirichlet cavity.
+The reflectivity of the array is not perfect.
+To account for this, we utilise a toy model in Appendix~\ref{app:E} (see also Ref.\ \cite{BrownEricG.2015Sasc}) to compute the particle content produced by a smoothly switched reflective mirror that divides a Dirichlet cavity.
 Importantly, as the dominant particle content for the single frequency mirror in the main text is due to the fundamental sub-cavity mode, we can apply the corrections for the imperfect reflectivity for the fundamental sub-cavity mode to the single frequency mirror used in the main text.
 The switching of the mirror is determined by a one-parameter family of time-dependent profiles, $\theta (t) = (2/\pi)\tan^{-1} ( ( 1 + e^{-\lambda t} )/( \lambda))$.
-Here $\lambda$ plays a dual role, namely how close the end state of the mirror is to perfect reflectivity, and how quickly the mirror is switched on (see Fig.\ \ref{fig:suppression}(a)).
-By defining an effective reflectivity, $r_\mrm{eff} = 1 - \theta(\infty)$, we find that the particle content of the subcavity modes is only slightly suppressed (see Fig.\ \ref{fig:suppression}(b)) for experimentally expected reflectivities $r_\mrm{eff} \sim 0.95$ \cite{Bekenstein2020}.
+This choice of $\theta(t)$ is such that solutions to the cavity Klein-Gordon equation smoothly interpolate between transmissive in the asymptotic past, to partially (i.e.\ imperfectly) reflective in the asymptotic future.
+The ``effective reflectivity'' $r_\mathrm{eff} = 1 - \theta(\infty)$ (i.e.\ the closeness of the mirror's end state to a Dirichlet boundary) is controlled by the parameter $\lambda$, which also quantifies how quickly the mirror is switched on, see Fig.\ \ref{fig:suppression}(a).
+As shown in Fig.\ \ref{fig:suppression}, both the particle content of the sub-cavity modes and the estimated frequency shift induced on the control atom are only slightly suppressed (see Fig.\ \ref{fig:suppression}(b)-(c)) for experimentally expected reflectivities $r_\mrm{eff} \sim 0.95$ \cite{Bekenstein2020}.
+Even in the slow-switching regime for which $\lambda \sim 10^{-3}$ ($r_\mrm{eff} \sim 10^{-4}$), corresponding to a $ \mu \mathrm{s}$ switching timescale (see Appendix \ref{app:E}), the particle content is only suppressed by six orders of magnitude, which would still correspond to a signal larger than the linewidth.
+For standard array parameters, this is the relevant experimental regime, as we detail in Appendix.~\ref{timesec}.
+We find that the frequency shift in this slow-switching regime follows a similar power law scaling at short times to the full model of the atom array's response function (see inset to Fig.\ \ref{fig:suppression}(c)).